 Skip links

-UK HMRC B2G & B2B e-invoicing consultation
+UK confirms early 2025 B2G & B2B e-invoicing consultation

 As part of the package, HMRC will soon launch a consultation on electronic invoicing (e-invoicing) to promote its wider use across UK businesses and government departments.
 Scoping and timing of the consultation will be announced at the 30 October Autumn Budget.
+The consultation is likely to be in Spring 2025.
+HMRC had hinted at an e-invoicing mandate in October 2023 when looking at stubborn e-commerce VAT fraud.

 UK taxpayers may already voluntarily use electronic invoices on B2B transactions if they have mutual agreement between parties.
 An e-invoice contains the same information as a paper invoice, but is in a structured, machine readable electronic format.
 HMRC’s Making Tax Digital for VAT introduced VAT return digital filing in 2019, followed by 2021 digital journey requirements for preparing VAT returns.